scothar-vonage/deepgram/README.md

 # Overview
 This is a websocket integration to Deepgram.
 The basic operation is that this code will create the connection to Deepgram when a call is answered.
 After that, you can start transcribing by calling the `input` endpoint, and then fetch the transcription by calling the `transcriptions` endpoint.
 You can call `input` multiple times on the same call--this allows you to create an IVR-like application with multiple steps which collect speech, without streaming everything to Deepgram.

+After each transcription is complete, it is read back to the caller via TTS.

 This project assumes that:
    1. You have a Deepgram API Key.
 You can get one [here](https://developers.deepgram.com/), if you don't.